An important message to men and women over the age of 55 who want to supplement their Social Security income

 Thanks to Glen’s help and direction, the gains piled up and I was eventually able to put my retirement back in the black.
 (In fact, I now make more every month than I did when I had my 6% CDs… plus… my principal has grown on top of that too.)

 But it wasn’t just the money that mattered.
+It was the peace of mind.
 What Glen was teaching me was more than just “a good pick” here, or “a winner” there.
 He was intent on showing me the specific strategies I needed in order to establish (and grow) a healthy retirement fund in the worst financial climate since the Great Depression.

 With these strategies in hand, I now feel more comfortable than ever forging ahead, regardless of what happens next.